Revlon CEO discusses pandemic beauty habits, staying nimble

-NEW YORK (AP) — When Debra Perelman took over as Revlon’s first woman CEO in its 89-year-old history in 2018, the global beauty company was already facing big challenges.
+NEW YORK (AP) — When Debra Perelman took over as Revlon’s first woman CEO in its 89-year history in 2018, the global beauty company was already facing big challenges.

 The publicly traded company, which is backed by her billionaire father Ron Perelman’s MacAndrews & Forbes Inc., and which also owns iconic brands like Almay and Elizabeth Arden, had been struggling for years.
 That includes a heavy debt load, changing consumer tastes and intense competition, most recently from celebrity launches like Kylie Jenner-backed Kylie.